ubaidev1/ai-course-builder/README.md

 # Course Builder

-#### There can be a normal user or an admin to access the site, Now I will go through both of the phase, first for a normal user
+#### There can be a normal user or an admin to access the site, Now I will go through both of the these, first for a normal user.

 ## For a Normal user